alex/what-happens-when/README.rst

 * Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_ encoding to the hostname portion of the URL.
+* For example, consider a URL with the hostname ``例子.com``, which contains Chinese characters.
+  The browser converts it into Punycode as ``xn--fsq.com``.

 Check HSTS list
 ---------------